Our Mission

 HISA’s Board of Directors consists of nine individuals, five of whom were selected from outside of the equine industry (independent directors), while the other four were selected to represent various equine constituencies (industry directors).
 The Board is chaired by Charles Scheeler.

-The ADMC Standing Committee is chaired by Adolpho Birch, an independent director of the Board, and comprises four independent members and three industry members.
+The ADMC Standing Committee is chaired by Charles Scheeler, an independent director of the Board, and comprises four independent members and three industry members.

 The Racetrack Safety Standing Committee is chaired by Dr. Susan Stover, DVM, Ph.D, an industry director of the Board, and comprises four independent members and three industry members.